RomaTeng/EKF-SLAM-on-Manifold/README.md

 __UNDER CONSTRUCTION, COMING SOON__

+This repository is for "Convergence and Consistency for a Lie Group based 3D EKF SLAM" submitted to RA-L and ICRA 2017.

-This is a joint work by Teng Zhang, Jingwei Song, [Kanzhi Wu](kanzhi.me), Shoudong Huang and Gamini Dissanayake.
+This is a joint work by Teng Zhang, [Kanzhi Wu](kanzhi.me), Jingwei Song, Shoudong Huang and Gamini Dissanayake.

-The document is the paper "convergence and consistency for a Lie group based 3D EKF SLAM" (full version).
+Please visit [doc](https://github.com/RomaTeng/EKF-SLAM-on-Manifold/tree/master/doc) for full version of the paper.

 __This repository is for code release only!__
 __Under construction__